Why SEO Is Useful For Self-Publishing Authors

 So search engines know that my post is about English register and rank it highly.

-And that is SEO.
+And that is SEO in a nutshell.

 SEO is as easy as that